> For the complete documentation index, see llms.txt.

 Execute the actionโ€‹

-After creating an action, it will appear under the Self-service tab of your Port application:
+After creating an action, it will appear in the Self-service page in Port:

 1. Click Execute.
 On the top right corner of the page, click on the action button to view the action progress: